Introduction of NGA

 IV.
 Standing Committee for Construction, Transportation and Tourism

 VI.
 Standing Committee for Educational and Sports

 II.
 Special Committee for Risk Management / Disaster Control

 III.
 Special Committee for Decentralization Promotion

-In addition, task force units have also been set up as needed.
+In addition, task force units or Progect Teams have also been set up as needed.

 - List of NGA Officers

 Six Local Government Organizations (Local Government Establishment and Policy Council)

 In addition to this association, there are national federations led by council chairpersons and by chairpersons (heads of municipality) for the Six Local Government Organizations: the National Association of Chairpersons of Prefectural Assemblies, the Japan Association of City Mayors, the National Association of Chairpersons of City Councils, the National Association of Towns & Villages and the National Association Chairmen of Town and Village Assemblies.
 This group of organizations is referred to as the Six Local Government Organizations.